snowplow-referer-parser/referer-parser/ruby/README.md

 This is the Ruby implementation of [referer-parser] [referer-parser], the library for extracting search marketing data from referer _(sic)_ URLs.

-The implementation uses the shared 'database' of known referers found in [`referers.yml`] [referers-yml].
+The implementation uses the shared 'database' of known search engine referers found in [`search.yml`] [search-yml].

 ## Installation